eman-ekaf/Phishable/README.md

 I basically take a look at the DNS of any domain I come across on the internet.
 If I see they have an email vulnerability I attempt to notify the organization and offer help with a screenshot of a POC.
 After around 2 weeks, if the problem isn't fixed or being addressed in some way, they get added to the list.

 There is no order to the list.
 I will not add domains to this list that I have evaluated previous to 2022, the only domains that will be on this list are the ones notified during and after the year 2022.
-Those on this list are all contributing to the global phishing problem via a critical and easy to fix vulnerability (This type of vulnerability is a "Critical 9.5" according to HackerOne's CVE criticality calculator).
+Those on this list are all contributing to the global phishing problem via a critical and easy to fix vulnerability (This type of vulnerability is "Critical" according to the OWASP Risk Assesment Framework, and is a 5.8 medium - 8.3 high on the CVSS calculator depending on who fills it out :stuck_out_tongue: ).
 I will periodically update the list during my free time, it will slowly but surely grow.

 # FAQ